Get Tech Tips

 |CPVC 1 1/4″ & Larger||4′||10′|

-You will notice pretty quick that 10′ is the vertical support distance in all of these common cases.
-When supporting horizontally It’s also important to use supports that won’t compress insulation on insulated suction lines and drain lines.
+You will notice pretty quickly that 10′ is the vertical support distance in all of these common conditions.
+When supporting horizontally, it's also important to use supports that won't compress insulation on insulated suction lines and drain lines.

-There are really nice saddles made nowadays for insulated lines like the B-line Snap ‘n Shield supports shown above.
-We recently reinsulated a large grocery store with overhead copper and replaced the existing supports with these to eliminate condensation.
+Nowadays, there are really nice saddles for insulated lines like the B-line Snap ‘n Shield supports shown above.
+We recently re-insulated a large grocery store with overhead copper and replaced the existing supports with these to eliminate condensation.